-If your parents’ cognitive health is on the decline, but they’re not ready to give up aging in place, you might find yourself responsible for important financial, health, and legal matters.
-The occasional late payment is one thing, but if your parent routinely struggles to pay their bills on time, it could be a sign of something serious.
+If your parents’ cognitive health declines over time and they don’t want to give up aging in place, you might find yourself responsible for significant financial, health, and legal matters.
+The occasional late payment is one thing, but if your parent routinely struggles to pay their bills on time, it could indicate something serious.

 This situation can be extremely overwhelming, so you should identify places to find support, including:

 - Local volunteer groups